klausgreiner/AnkiTTS/README.md

-# 🎵 Anki Audio & Content Generator CLI
+# 🎵 AnkiTTS - Complete Anki Learning Toolkit

+A comprehensive toolkit for German language learning with Anki:

-A command-line tool to generate German vocabulary using Gemini AI and add text-to-speech audio to your Anki cards using ElevenLabs TTS.
+- **Anki Helper**: Generate vocabulary with Gemini AI and add TTS audio with ElevenLabs
+- **Word Analyzer**: Analyze word frequency in your decks to focus on what matters most

 ## 🔧 Prerequisites